 Need a new set of brushes quickly?
 Then this budget grab-and-go 10-piece kit could be just what you are looking for.
 It brings together all the paintbrushes you’ll need to paint walls, ceilings, and interior woodwork.

 You get four different-sized brushes for gloss work.
 There are 0.5 and 1-inch brushes for more intricate paintwork, and 1.5 and 2-inch brushes for quicker coverage on larger easier to paint areas.
 For wall and ceilings, you get a 0.5-inch and 1-inch brush for difficult to paint areas and 2 x 1.5-inch and 2 x 2-inch paint brushes, which are ideal for cutting in around skirting boards, doors and windows.

 The synthetic bristles are conveniently coloured black for gloss and grey for the emulsion brushes with both giving a decent smooth finish, and you rarely see a stray bristle.

 Sizes: 1, 1.5, 2 inches | Bristles: Synthetic | Material: Wood | Best for: Emulsion

 If you want a set of paint brushes that will last then this set from Purdy is one you should definitely have on your shopping list.

-Used by professionals, this set of three boasts 1, 1.5, and 2-inch Monarch Elite paint brushes, but they don’t come cheap.
+Used by professionals, this set of five boasts 1, 1.5, and 2-inch (x2) and 3-inch Monarch Elite paint brushes, but they don’t come cheap.
 However, you do get a quality set of paint brushes for your money.